The Truth About Surfing Fitness and Surfing Workouts

-You’re reading this because you want to know more about efficient, high quality surfing fitness, get rid of all the exercise non-sense and gimmicks, or you’ve finished Surf Training Success, and you want to know how to continue that high level training.
+You’re reading this because you want to know more about efficient, high quality surfing fitness, get rid of all the exercise non-sense and gimmicks, or you’ve finished Surf Athlete Training Program, and you want to know how to continue that high level training.

 LET’S GET YOU STARTED

 To start, I need you to watch this video (below).
 I go over the major movement patterns that must be included in an efficient surf training workout.
 I also break down the individual exercises for each of those movement patterns, starting with the basics, to the high level advanced stuff.

 Most folks skip right to high performance training, the type found in the surfing fitness apps and programs from the pro’s.
 Those are high level professional athletes, performing high level training programs.

 The body of a pro surfer is far different from the body of the average dude working a 9-5 who surfs once or twice a week.
 In the video I give you the foundations of training for the “average” non-professional athlete.

 With that being said, keep in mind that as surfers, we are all athletes, but your level of beneficial training may be different from my level of beneficial training, and probably FAR different from the level of training of Parko, Fanning, Slater, or Taj.